lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 <img src="img/Sample Size_Net conversion.jpeg"></img>

-Since the sample size here is not the number of pageview, so we need to calculate the needed pageviews for each metric
+Since the sample size here is not the number of pageviews, so we need to calculate the needed pageviews for each metric

 For Gross conversion: Pageview needed = 25835 / (3200 / 40000) * 2 = 645875
 For Retention: Pageview needed = 39115 / (660 / 40000) * 2 = 4741212